5 Tips for DIY Flyfishing in New Zealand

-Fishing New Zealand is up there on the bucket list of many anglers from around the world, however some struggle with the cost of doing so and go for the full ‘do it yourself’ (DIY) or ‘trout bum’ experience.
+Fishing New Zealand is up there on the bucket list of many anglers from around the world, however some struggle with the cost of doing so and go for the full DIY flyfishing in New Zealand, “trout bum” experience.
 This is not a problem in itself and most locals do condone it, however if your dream is to fish New Zealand, and do so on a budget, it is important to consider the following points to ensure you have a smooth trip and positive trip here.

-5. Be careful what you share with the world
+Be careful what you share with the rest of the world!

 So if your planning to DIY fish NZ, please be conscious and considerate of the above points and hopefully you will have a trip that you will never forget!
 You may also consider extending your trip with some guided and some unguided… If so we can help with a Backcountry New Zealand Fly Fishing Trip.